aws-samples/aws-golden-ami-pipeline-sample/README.md

 Here is a link to the Step-By-Step instructions guide for this work - [Golden-AMI-Pipeline-Guide V1.0.pdf](https://github.com/aws-samples/aws-golden-ami-pipeline-sample/blob/V-1.0/Golden-AMI-Pipeline-Guide%20V1.0.pdf)

+Note - The GitHUB repo is currently not available for external commits/pull requests.

 ## License

 This library is licensed under the Amazon Software License.